 Easy to Use

-Setting up your car’s profile on Getaround is free and easy.
+Setting up your car’s profile on Getaround is free.
 You’ll need to come up with a descriptive URL for your car and set the pickup and drop-off location.
-The calendar feature lets you block off days when the car is not available and indicate when it is.
+The calendar feature lets you choose when your car is and isn’t available.

 After a free 30-day trial period, Getaround will charge a $99 one-time install fee and $20 a month thereafter.

 Your rental earnings accrue monthly and you get paid by the 15th of the following month.
 You’ll get 60% of your earnings from renting out your car.

 Getaround keeps a 40% commission to cover insurance, roadside assistance and a 24/7 help desk.

 Wouldn’t it be great if you could park your car at the airport while you’re traveling and make money on it?
 TravelCar has figured out a way to tap into the potential cars parked in airport lots while their owners are out of town.

 The Paris-based car-sharing service rents out your vehicle to other travelers while you’re away.
 In exchange, you’ll get free parking and earn money for every mile driven on your car, up to $100.

 Your car will also receive a free car wash upon its return.

 You’ll get $1 million in liability insurance and coverage against theft and physical damage when you rent your car out.
 Even if your car doesn’t end up getting rented, you still get free parking for up to seven days.